MicrosoftDocs/dynamics365smb-docs/business-central/finance-accounting-periods-and-fiscal-years.md

 For many companies the fiscal year does not align with the calendar year.
 For example, the fiscal year might end on June 30th rather than December 31st.
 For newly created companies, the fiscal might actually be longer than 12 months.

-[!INCLUDE[d365fin](includes/d365fin_md.md)] only requires accounting periods only if you want to close an income statement, or run data compression tasks. <!-- what is a data compression task?-->
+[!INCLUDE[d365fin](includes/d365fin_md.md)] only requires accounting periods only if you want to close an income statement, or run data compression tasks.

 You can use accounting periods in reporting.
 For example, when you are reviewing posted entries in the **Balance/Budget** page where the reporting interval can be specified.
 One of the options you may specify to report by accounting period.
 You can also build an account schedule that compares results for different accounting periods.